-Applications for the Spring 2017 EMT course are now closed.
+Applications for the spring 2018 EMT course are open!

 CrimsonEMS offers a fully subsidized EMT training course each year in the spring semester, beginning in late January.
 The next offering of the course will be in the Spring of 2018.
 Applications typically become available in October and are accepted until late November.

 During the course, future EMTs will learn the principles and skills necessary to provide care and treatment in a variety of urgent situations.
 Students learn about topics such as anatomy and physiology, pharmacology, sickness, disease, trauma, abuse, mental illness, and patient assessment, as well as methods of treatment and management.
 EMT candidates also develop skills through classroom and applied learning in incident management, communication and leadership, teamwork, emergency vehicle operations, response systems, healthcare systems, bedside manner, and more.

 The course is both incredibly rewarding and time and energy-intensive.
 The course requires a roughly 15-hour time commitment per week, with classes on Mondays and Wednesdays from 6 pm -10 pm and Saturdays from 9 am-4:30 pm.
 Course dates follow the Harvard College academic calendar and will not coincide with shopping week, University holidays, or final exams.
 The EMT course is to be taken concurrently with academic courses at Harvard.